Mitigating Temporal Misalignment by Discarding Outdated Facts: Settings

 We aim to address temporal misalignment~\cite{Luu2021TimeWF} in knowledge-intensive tasks, such as open-retrieval QA.
 Figure~\ref{fig:intro_fig} illustrates our setting.
 We assume a QA model that is developed in the past and is evaluated on a query from a later date.
 This system suffers from temporal misalignment, returning outdated answers for some questions whose answer has changed in the meantime.

 Table~\ref{tab:qa_degredation} reports the QA performance of existing systems on SituatedQA~\cite{Zhang2021SituatedQA}, a subset of questions from NQ-Open~\cite{kwiatkowski-etal-2019-natural, Lee2019LatentRF} that has been re-annotated with the correct answer as of 2021.
 In this dataset, 48\% of questions are updated within the temporal gap (2018 to 2021).
-We can see that the current models, without considering temporal misalignment, experience performance degradation on both answer accuracy (EM drops from 37 to 17) and calibration metrics.\footnote{QA Model details can be found in Section~\ref{subsec:model} and calibration metrics are explained in Section~\ref{subsec:metric}.}
+We can see that the current models, without considering temporal misalignment, experience performance degradation on both answer accuracy (EM) and calibration.\footnote{QA and calibration model details can be found in Section~\ref{subsec:model} and calibration metrics are explained in Section~\ref{subsec:metric}.}

-Can we improve QA system if we know which facts are outdated?
-We study this with an oracle setting, where we zeros the confidence of predictions whose answers have changed between 2018 and 2021 and report its performance in Table~\ref{tab:qa_degredation}.
-While this cannot change answer accuracy, it can help models identify incorrect examples, improving calibration metrics across the board.
-In real scenarios, we do not know which facts are outdated.
-Thus, we build a fact duration model which predicts facts that are likely to be outdated, and use it to re-adjust the confidence of the QA model.
-We introduce both settings in detail below.
+In this table, we also explore using an oracle that identifies which answers have changed and zeroes the QA system's confidence in such predictions.
+While this does not change the system's accuracy, it helps models identify incorrect predictions, improving calibration metrics across the board.
+In real-world scenarios, however, we do not know which facts are outdated.
+Thus, in this work we build a fact duration model which predicts facts that are likely outdated and use it to adjust the confidence of the QA model.
+We introduce our fact duration prediction and QA settings in detail below.